-The occipitocervical junction is susceptible to a wide variety of pathologic conditions that predispose it to instability.
-Any patient with instability, as a result of trauma, rheumatoid arthritis, infection, and congenital or tumor causes, experiencing a neurologic deficit requires arthrodesis.
-All cases with traumatic dislocation require primary surgical stabilization with a posterior occiput to cervical fusion.
-Other causes include incompetent occipitocervical ligamentous structures or associated vertical migration of the odontoid with rheumatoid arthritis, although less common with the advent of antirheumatic medications.
+The occipitocervical junction is susceptible to a wide variety of pathologic conditions, which predispose it to instability.
+Any patient with instability, either from trauma, rheumatoid arthritis, infection, congenital or tumor etiologies experiencing a neurologic deficit will require arthrodesis.
+All cases with dislocation require primary surgical stabilization with a posterior occiput to cervical fusion.
+The most common causes of occipitocervical instability are due to rheumatoid arthritis with associated vertical migration of the odontoid and from trauma with incompetent ligamentous structures of the occipitocervical junction; although these cases are becoming less common due to improved antirheumatic medications.